carmenobied/Node-Express-Handlebars/README.md

 Application deployed on Heroku: [Bottomless Burgers App](https://protected-dawn-84534.herokuapp.com/).

 ## Usage
+The app involves the following functionalities:
+* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
+* Each burger in the waiting area also has a `Devour it!` button.
+When the user clicks it, the burger will move to the right side of the page.
+* The app will store every burger in a database, whether devoured or not.

 ```
 Technologies Used:
 MVC - Node.js - Express - JavaScript - MySQL - Handlebars - jQuery - ORM